 Odoo Online is compatible with nearly any device so long as you have an internet connection.
 Odoo Online is optimized for Google Chrome and Mozilla Firefox.

 Odoo Community and Enterprise are a bit more particular in terms of system requirements.
-Odoo details their implementation process and system requirements on their website.
+Odoo details its implementation process and system requirements on its website.

 Odoo also has a MyOdoo ERP mobile app for iPhones and Androids.

 Specific Size Of Business

 Odoo’s ideal business size range varies, depending on the needs of each organization.
 Small businesses that need just one app, such as accounting, can easily use the stand-alone Odoo Accounting application.
 However, if you’re looking for only accounting, I’d recommend a program such as QuickBooks or Xero instead unless you are anticipating a lot of growth and will require Odoo’s application collection in the future.

 As your business grows, you can add as many Odoo applications as you need.
 The open-source nature of the software makes it optimal for developers and tech-savvy business owners who want to customize and modify their software.

 Both Odoo’s online and on-premise plans only allow for a single user.
 Adding more users can become quite spendy, although the company does offer a slight discount for each additional user.
 You can set three different levels of user access within the software.

 Odoo Accounting is generally intuitive, and a recent redesign makes the software easier to navigate and more organized.
 Another nice touch is that the software walks you through how to use the features, making it easier to get started.

 Odoo Software Features